 - Obstacles: The property owner must keep public areas and walkways free and clear of obstacles, or to provide appropriate warning about the obstacle.

 To prove negligence, you will need to gather complete documentation, obtain the testimony of witnesses, and maintain records of your medical care.
-This can be difficult when you are trying to recover from your injuries, so it is important to have the services of a Houston slip and fall lawyer on your side.
-The premises liability lawyers at Blass Law in Houston can investigate your claim, track down witnesses, and negotiate with reticent property owners and insurance adjusters on your behalf.
+This can be difficult when you are trying to recover from your injuries, so it is important to have the services of a Houston personal injury lawyer on your side.
+The Houston premises liability lawyers at Blass Law in Houston can investigate your claim, track down witnesses, and negotiate with reticent property owners and insurance adjusters on your behalf.

 Common Types of Texas Premises Liability Lawsuits